uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_reductions.md

 {{< /spoiler >}}

 {{< table >}}
 For MPI_MAXLOC and MPI_MINLOC, Fortran derived types are not accommodated at this time, so an array with two elements of the same type must be used.
-The index (the second element) can coerced to an integer if necessary.
+The index (the second element) can be coerced to an integer if necessary.

 |  Types (value, index)  |  MPI_Datatype |
 |-------------|---------|